Haaretz/dfp/README.md

 > A starter kit to get you up and running with a bunch of awesome new front-end technologies using Babel, Rollup, Webpack, Mocha, Sinon-chai, Isparta, and ESLint without any framework dependencies.

+# WARNING!!
+This boilerplate is not for use as it is now, because of Rollup issues!!
+And this repo will probably be removed shortly.
+Use Webpack or Browserify!

 ## Requirements

 Node `>= 5`.